Updated: 10 September 2021

 I can’t tell you how much I love my foot sling!
 I have short legs which barely touch the ground.
 This means that there’s a lot of pressure on my thighs during a long haul flight if I can’t move about, especially if there’s someone next to me who believes they should get all the leg room space just because I’m a shorty!

 But this foot sling isn’t just recommended for short legged people.
+Long legged people get to stretch out using it too!
 The Sleepy Ride foot swing is memory foam, so comfortable for those long haul flights.

 #4 Phone charger